shalenMathew/MovieFlix_App/CONTRIBUTING.md

 - Open PR against latest `dev` branch.
 Add nice description in PR.
 - You're done!

- NOTE:Your Pull request may not be merged if there are no major changes
+ NOTE : Your Pull request may not be merged if there are no major changes